 Information from the International Office is primarily intended for exchange students.
-However, as a full degree student you are also able to apply for student accommodation.
-Some useful websites:
+However, as a full-degree student, you can also apply for student accommodation.
+An useful website:

 Tuition at Danish educational institutions is free of charge for EU/EEA students.
 Support for students’ living costs is awarded by the State Educational Grant and Loan Scheme (Danish acronym: SU).
 If you are not a Danish citizen, you must meet certain conditions to apply.